-Hosted Seat-in-Coach Itinerary arriving on Tuesdays & Thursdays, 2017
+Hosted Seat-in-Coach Itinerary arriving Tokyo, Japan on Tuesdays, Thursdays, and Saturdays 2019

-9 Nights/10 Days — From US$3099 per person, twin sharing basis for minimum 2 people
+9 Nights/10 Days — From US$3550 per person, twin sharing basis for minimum 2 people

 Arrive Tokyo – Day 1 and 2

 Upon your arrival at Narita Airport you will be met and assisted to your bus transport for your journey to the city and your accommodations at SHIBA PARK HOTEL or similar.
 Get ready for the exciting days ahead discovering the “Land of the Rising Sun.”
 On your second day set out with your expert guide to explore the bustling capital of Tokyo.
 Explore the traditional gardens of the Imperial Palace Plaza, former site of the Medieval Edo Castle, and visit Sensoji Temple.
-See the Nakamise arcade and the famed Ginza district.
-Participate in a traditional Tea Ceremony, and snap the best view of Tokyo from atop Tokyo Tower.
+Snap the best view of Tokyo from atop Tokyo Tower.
+Enjoy an afternoon of leisure.

 Kamakura – Day 3